 This course provides the students the necessary skills to manage their business projects using effective techniques in leading, organizing, scheduling, and controlling the tasks contributing to the project goals.
-Topics include selection and statement of work of projects; skills of project managers, and task break down structure, PERT/CPM scheduling and budgeting, resource analysis, project crashing, project monitoring, and project control.
-Prerequisite: Junior Standing.
+Topics include selection and statement of work of projects; skills of project managers and task break down structure, PERT/CPM scheduling and budgeting, Prerequisite: Junior Standing.